sarahshields77/Group9COMP308Project/README.md

 npm run deploy
 ```
 the community-app will run at http://localhost:3002/

-1. Coming Soon!
-Additional modules
-2. Coming Soon!
-AI Integrations:
+4. Coming Soon/TODO - AI Integrations:
    AI Summarization: Auto-generate summaries for long discussions.
    Sentiment Analysis: AI analyzes user posts and reviews.
    Note - The Gemini API can be used for both summarization and sentiment analysis

 ### 📁 Project Structure